pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 The annotation will allow the test to use multiple browsers in parallel.

-Also, instead of hardcoding the username and access key, we're going to take their value from environment properties:
+Also, instead of hardcoding the username and access key, we're going to take their values from environment properties:
 ```java
 @RunWith(ConcurrentParameterized.class)
 public class SampleTestCaseSauceLabs {